 Connecticut professional corporations are required to document and maintain permanent records of all important decisions made by the business.
 Records may be kept at a physical location, but it is also wise to keep digital records for safety and ease of access.

-Designate a Connecticut professional corporation board of directors
+Step 5: Designate a Connecticut PC board of directors

 You and the other founders must select initial directors for your Connecticut professional corporation.
 These appointed directors should be recorded in an Incorporator’s Statement, to be filed with other permanent records.